 Boards must ensure the following:

-he local match agreement start date, end date and program year are within the effective period in which the funds are contracted.
+the local match agreement start date, end date and program year are within the effective period in which the funds are contracted;

-ctivities under Section E: Donation/Transfer Payment(s) and Certification of Expenditures Schedule are completed by the end of the twelfth month of the program year in which the funds are allocated, in accordance with §800.73(a)(2).
+activities under Section E: Donation/Transfer Payment(s) and Certification of Expenditures Schedule are completed by the end of the twelfth month of the program year in which the funds are allocated, in accordance with §800.73(a)(2);

-xpenditures are reported in TWC’s Cash Draw and Expenditure Reporting system no later than 60 days following the end of the child care match grant award contract (“CCM” contract alpha).
+expenditures are reported in TWC’s Cash Draw and Expenditure Reporting system no later than 60 days following the end of the child care match grant award contract (“CCM” contract alpha); and

-he local match agreement is properly signed and executed by the Board(s) and the contributor (signature requirements for multiparty local match agreements are covered in : Multiparty Child Care Local Match Agreements).
+the local match agreement is properly signed and executed by the Board(s) and the contributor (signature requirements for multiparty local match agreements are covered in C-503: Multiparty Child Care Local Match Agreements).

 Additionally, Boards submitting multiparty local match agreements must ensure the following:

-Section C: Originating Agreement Information contains the program number for each benefiting Board, or that the program numbers for each benefiting Board are incorporated into any referenced and attached agreement.
+Section C—Originating Agreement Information contains the program number for each benefiting Board, or that the program numbers for each benefiting Board are incorporated into any referenced and attached agreement; and

-Section D: Utilization of Funds Description is created for each Board as part of the agreement with the contributor.
+Section D—Utilization of Funds Description is created for each Board as part of the agreement with the contributor.

 Consistent with §800.73, each Board must submit complete, signed local match agreements to their assigned contract manager in TWC’s Board and Special Initiative Contracts department by the end of the fourth month following the beginning of the program year by one of the following methods (though email is preferred):